 The regulation of drug prices has received significant recent bipartisan support in Congress.
 Democrats and Republicans in both houses have proposed approximately eighty bills relating to drug pricing over the past two years.
 The charts below summarize the key provisions of representative bills.[i]

 The prospect of genetic engineering using CRISPR (clustered regularly interspaced short palindromic repeats) and CRISPR-associated nucleases (Cas) has long been hailed as a “revolutionary” development in medicine.
-This technology is rapidly advancing, and several CRISPR/Cas-based drugs have entered clinical trials over the past several years.
-One kind of product in clinical trials is CRISPR-modified cells, … Continue Reading

 Among its various attempts to regulate drug prices, the Trump administration recently sought to force pharmaceutical advertisements to disclose the wholesale acquisition cost (WAC) of certain drugs.
 This effort was dealt a setback in June, when the D.C.
 Circuit found that the Department of Health and Human Services (HHS) overstepped its regulatory authority by compelling disclosure of these costs.
 Merck & Co., Inc. v.
 U.S. Dep’t Health & Human Servs. (“Merck”).
 Although limited to a particular rule, the Merck decision foreshadows the likely future success of similar forced-disclosure rules.